reactioncommerce/reaction-docs/developer/tutorial/tutorial-debugging-server-code.md

 - To set up a breakpoint in DevTools, open up the Source tab and navigate to a file you would like to debug.
 Click on the line number where you'd like the code to stop executing.
 You can set up as many breakpoints as you'd like.

-- To set up a breakpoint in your code, add the word `debugger` right before you'd like the application to pause execution.
+- To set up a breakpoint in your code, add the keyword `debugger` right before you'd like the application to pause execution.

 Since you are currently debugging the Reaction server, you'll only have access to code that runs on the server - not the client.